jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_021
 ###########

-This rule checks for blank lines before the **begin** keyword if there are no process declarative items.
+This rule checks for blank lines above the **begin** keyword if there are no process declarative items.

 Refer to `Configuring Blank Lines <configuring.html#configuring-blank-lines.html>`_ for options.